YJChan/rule-engine/README.md

-# flow-engine
+# rule-engine
-A configurable process engine written by Typescript.
+A configurable rule engine written by Typescript.
 This project is aim to solve simple rule engine problem.
 Do comment on what you think of this project so that I could improve it in the future.
 Of course, you are welcome to pull and make a version of yourself.
 Thanks!

 ### in experimental stage
 npm i && npm run ts